 Qimah vundalu is another recipe which makes me nostalgic, taking me down the memory lane.
 When growing up, these vundalu were a must on Dasara and on New Year’s Eve.
 Over the years that changed as easier recipes were discovered and these vundalu remained in my memories.
 I do not remember the last time these were prepared back home.

 All I remember about these vundalu is that meat is cooked with spices, brought to room temperature, ground to paste, shaped into balls and then deep fried.
 I also remember the frustration on my aunts’ and mom’s faces when the vundalu fell apart when deep frying.
 This was not often but did happen sometimes.
 I prepared these from a mental note of the recipe I had made years and years ago, when I was a little kid.
 I might have missed a few ingredients from the original preparation.
-I was just glad that the vundalu came out perfect without falling apart when deep frying, though some vundalu cracked.
+Fortunately, vundalu came out perfect without falling apart, though some vundalu cracked.

 If you are looking for juicy qimah vundalu like my husband did, then these are not the ones.
 Since the meat is precooked and then deep fried, vundalu will be a bit dry.
 In fact, from my recollection these are suppose to be dry and were fried dark brown, unlike mine.
 I did not want to deep fry for too long, though it took almost 3-5 minutes of deep frying per batch, on medium - medium high flame.